In-ground vs. above-ground: Which pool type is right for you?

 What’s it going to cost you?

 As you might expect, an in-ground pool is considerably more expensive than purchasing an above-ground pool.
-It costs between $38,854 to $72,552 to install an in-ground pool in your backyard.
+It can cost anywhere between $38,854 to $72,552 to install an in-ground pool in your backyard.
 This averages out to about $55,475, but the final price will vary depending on where you live.

 Financing is usually available, and you can use this handy calculator to estimate your potential monthly pool loan payments.
 For comparison’s sake, it costs roughly $2,500 to buy and install an above-ground pool.
 Like in-ground pools, that price will fluctuate depending on where you live.